 By: David Vera (Translated by Allison Párraga)

-Every Woman, whether mother or not, has the power to change the world
+Every woman, whether she is a mother or not, has the power to change the world

-It is an “I can do it”, “I am capable”, “I am happy doing it”.
+It is the embodiment of sentiments such as “I can do it”, “I am capable”, and “I am happy doing it”..

 “Better leave it to me”,